Charleo85/SIS-Rebuild/README.md

 $ curl 127.0.0.1:80
 ```

-**Tong - please update this to reflect the correct port/IP address change**
+**TONG - please update the droplet's settings to reflect the correct port/IP address change, if any updates need to be made.
+Then, change the below IP address to 162.243.117.39:80, or 162.243.117.39**
 - We also have a working webpage on a DigitalOcean droplet.
 Visit homepage at: [162.243.117.39:8000](http://162.243.117.39:8000).

 Project 6